 Solid steel build

 The Paragon 7775 is made with thick, 11-gauge solid steel to resist hand and mechanical tool attacks.
 The hinges are tamper-proof and located on the inside of the door.
-The interior floor has carpet padding to reduce scratching of valuables while a small shelf make better use of the 1.8 cubic foot of storage space.
-This safe stands nearly two-feet tall.
+The interior floor has carpet padding to reduce scratching of valuables while a small shelf makes better use of the 1.8 cubic foot of storage space.
+This safe stands nearly two feet tall.

 What to consider before buying a home safe

 Before choosing the best home safe for you, we would recommend deciding on where you would store your home safe, what you want to store, and what level of safety you require.
 A handful of safes on the US market today are specifically made for particular items.
 Also, think about which type of safe access would best suit you.
 Do you want a simple lock and key method?
 Or would you rather have a digital number pad you enter a code into?
 You’ll find some home safes include models have fingerprint recognition.
 This provides your home safe with an extra form of security.

 As with many things, the more money you spend on a safe will dictate the workmanship, materials it’s made out of, and often, its quality.
 This is particularly relevant if you want a safe that is fire-resistant home, made from more heavy-duty materials, or has pry-resistant hinges.